sooftware/kospeech/README.md

 <sup>1</sup>Elcomm, Kwangwoon Univ. <sup>2</sup>Spoken Language Lab (of Sogang Univ.) <sup>*</sup> author is advisor to this work

 `KoSpeech` is an End-to-End open source project for Korean speech recognition.
 The goal of this work is to help research speech recognition.
 It was developed with a focus on readability and extensibility of code.
 Learning is possible through various options such as feature extraction, attention mechanism, and data augmentation.
 We used `KsponSpeech` corpus which containing **1000h** of Korean speech data.
-At present our model has recorded an **89.69% CRR**, and we are working for a higher recognition rate.
-Also our model has recorded **92.0% CRR** in `Kaldi-zeroth corpus`.
-We appreciate any kind of [feedback or contribution](https://github.com/sooftware/End-to-end-Speech-Recognition/issues).
+At present our model has recorded an **89.69%** character recognition rate.
+We are always updating this work for increased recognition rate and extensibility.
+So, We appreciate any kind of [feedback or contribution](https://github.com/sooftware/End-to-end-Speech-Recognition/issues).

-###### ( **CRR** : Character Recognition Rate )

 [Korean.ver](https://github.com/sooftware/KoSpeech/blob/master/docs/README_ko.md)